CEO mindset: Vision with action is the key to growth

 Here are a few practical ways you can introduce a CEO mindset for your small business.

-But What Is The Mission / Vision Statement?
+But what is a Mission / Vision Statement?

 It’s a summary of an organisations core purpose, focus and goals.
 While the mission is the ‘what’ and ‘how’, the vision statement is the ‘why’.